sciZer0/7/v/README.md

 <br><br><br>

-First of all, some of what is said here isn't a fact so far and is just my opinion on the subject.
-The great fact, if wanted, is here:<br>
+First of all, the thing that is said here about the future isn't a fact so far and is just my opinion on the subject.
+The most great fact , if wanted, is here:<br>
 https://github.com/sciZer0/7/tree/main/a